ggreer/geoff.greer.fm/_posts/2016-02-10-on-learning-c-part-4-so-what-should-i-read.md

 >I think there has to be something seriously wrong with you in order to do this work.
 A normal person, once they've looked into the abyss, will say, "I'm done.
 This is stupid.
 I'm going to do something else."
 But not us, 'cause there's something really wrong with us.

+This was undoubtedly the most difficult educational experience of my life.
+I really did learn C the hard way.

 ## So what should I read?